Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: Stochastic lift for independent colors

 where $\Gamma_1^{(3)}$ is the centered third homogeneous chaos and $C_1$ is a first-chaos contraction.
 The contraction condition is $a+r=0$, hence $b=n$, and

-Thus the cut-out term is not a scalar deterministic counterterm: it is a deterministic Volterra kernel acting on the remaining color-$2$ stochastic convolution.
-In particular it has mean zero.
+Thus the contracted component is a deterministic Volterra kernel acting on the remaining color-$2$ stochastic convolution, and it has mean zero.
 The infinite contraction sum is defined in Appendix~\ref{app:cubic-resonance} after inserting this remaining stochastic convolution; this integrated-kernel formulation is the convergent object.
-This is the simplest instance of the colored Wick bookkeeping used later in Appendix~\ref{app:cubic-resonance}: the independent color-$2$ factor cannot be paired with a color-$1$ factor, while the two non-independent color-$1$ factors do pair and reduce the chaos order by two.
-The contraction therefore leaves a first-chaos object rather than a scalar.
+This is the simplest instance of the colored Wick algebra used later in Appendix~\ref{app:cubic-resonance}: only the two color-$1$ variables pair, reducing the chaos order by two and leaving the color-$2$ stochastic convolution as a first-chaos factor.